grscwf/twin-mt/nero-dev-guide.md

     - This is confusing and unhelpful, but fixing this in compute-variants is not straightforward.
     - Rewriting conditionals without `<<if>>` is a simple workaround.

+## Rationales

+- State.random.
+SugarCube has an option to seed a deterministic rng, which in theory might be helpful for reproducing sessions.
+  - The problem is that savestats with seeded random are incompatible with states without seeded random.
+  - Conversion is possible, but there's no way to make the seed-added state reproducible.
+  - In general, savestates are not necessarily reproducible anyway, since they can be created from multiple versions of the storygraph.
+  - Approximate reproducible is still useful, but breaking old saves is makes it not worth it.
+  - For any useful reproducible, stub out random with a fixed constant.